puffinsoft/ProtectImage.js/README.md

 #### Option B: `.selective()`

-If you want to add custom images, use `.selective()` and pass an array of images as the parameter like so:
+If you want to protect a custom array of images, use `.selective()` and pass an array of images as the parameter like so:

 ```javascript
 ProtectImageJS.selective(document.getElementsByTagName("img"))